dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 Code flow is where the two approaches differ dramatically.
 The biggest difference is during breaking changes in shared components and how/when these get resolved.
 For a simple forward flow where a shared component is changed, the code flow needed to update all branches does not differ much as shown in the detailed designs of each of the proposals.

-The situation gets more interesting for breaking changes. where the side-by-side solution shows much more resiliency to breaking changes as those need to be dealt with immediately when we do the initial change.
+The situation gets more interesting for breaking changes.
+The side-by-side solution shows much more resiliency to breaking changes as those need to be dealt with immediately when we do the initial shared component change.
 The VMR won’t ever get into an inconsistent state as the bands live within a single commit.
-Whereas in the SDK folder solution, the breaking change is created and is dealt with in a follow-up step once code flows to the branch of the other band.
+Whereas in the SDK branch solution, the breaking change is created and is dealt with in a follow-up step once code flows to the branch of the other band.

 Other difference is in the number of steps in the flow to reach a coherent state.
 This is lower for side-by-side as incoherency is impossible from the start and the system does not need to deal with it.
 The number of changes needed is not that much higher though as we still need to flow changes to the same number of branches of all individual repositories that are part of the change.
 This does not differ much whether we flow folders from one or more branches.